 15. Encourage beneficial insects

 Beneficial insects help with pollination, eat malicious insects, and predate on certain weed species.
 Mason bees, bumble bees, parasitic wasps, spiders, to name only a few, work together with you to keep your garden plants free of aphids, and caterpillars.
 For them to thrive, they need food, homes, and freedom from poisons.
 You can give them food by planting flowers and nectar sources.
 Don’t remove sources of weeds for them to lay their eggs.
 By not cleaning up your garden completely in the fall, you give them room to lay their eggs and ensure that they will show up again next year.
 I leave a riparian zone around the garden for this purpose.
+You can also add insect nesting sites to your garden space to encourage their breeding.

 16. Get the slugs drunk